 “The act of making is similar to a prayer,” Kumagai was referring to the meditation and devotion championed by his process-driven work, which sees a constant push and pull between the stillness of time and his more vivacious channeling of the techniques.

-The Chinese character “Shun” (峻) refers to steep mountain ranges.
-“I was named by my father, who had hoped I would grow into someone who embraced challenges.”
+The Chinese character “Shun” (峻) of his name refers to steep mountain ranges.
 We often attribute great importance to one’s moniker.
-Perhaps, then, it is by paternal guidance that Kumagai was fated to create something no one has ever seen.
+Perhaps, then, it is by guidance that Kumagai was fated to create something no one has ever seen.